10 questions for managers dealing with underachievers

 It's a sad reality that enjoyment can't always be the defining factor in the jobs we choose.
 But even so, plenty of jobs have considerable upsides.
 Figuring out what your employee likes about their job can inform how you manage them in the future.
 And if you're lucky, reminding them what they love about their role may even boost their self-motivation.

-2: Do you feel confident in your role?
+2. Do you feel confident asking questions in your role?

 They say it's a poor craftsman who blames their tools.
 But that cliché isn't even accurate.
 The fact is, tools do make a difference.
 Before you assume that incompetence, consider whether they're making do with outdated software.